 ERIN D’AGNESE BS, Seattle University; MS, Western Washington University; PhD, University of California, Davis

 MELISSA MINER BS, University Of California-Santa Cruz; MS, University of California, Moss Landing Marine Lab.

 FREDERICK M. RHOADES BA, Swarthmore College; MS, Oregon State University; PhD, University of Oregon.

 SUZANNE STROM BA, Middlebury College; MA, Harvard University; PhD, University of Washington.

 JENNIFER TENNESSEN BS, MS, University of Wisconsin-Madison; PhD, Pennsylvania State University.

 BARRY WENDLING BS, MS, Western Washington University.

-In support of Western Washington University and the College of Science and Engineering, the mission of the Biology Department is to provide an outstanding learning environment that integrates education, scholarship, and service in order to actively engage students in the biological sciences and to foster their development as lifelong learners.
-Successful graduates of our Department will understand fundamental biological principles in depth, will have laboratory and field skills to address biological questions, will have enhanced critical thinking and quantitative skills, will be able to communicate precisely and analytically in written and oral forms, and will be able to engage both independently and collaboratively as thoughtful and productive contributors to society.
+In support of Western Washington University and the College of Science and Engineering, the mission of the Biology Department is to provide an outstanding learning environment that integrates education, scholarship, and service to actively engage students in the biological sciences and to foster their development as lifelong learners.
+Successful graduates of our Department will understand fundamental biological principles in depth, will have the laboratory and field skills needed to address biological questions, will have enhanced critical thinking and quantitative skills, will be able to communicate precisely and analytically in written and oral forms, and will be able to engage both independently and collaboratively as thoughtful and productive contributors to society.